Student And Staff Data From Area School District Were Dumped On The Dark Web, And Parents And Staffers Had No Clue

 State experts could also help districts discover if sensitive information was taken.

 As for Palos, we sent screenshots of the district’s dark web data files to Supt.
 Anthony Scarsella.
-He thanked us, adding they’d be turning over the information our investigation uncovered to their insurance carrier for review with the team that conducted those audits.MORE NEWS: Protesters Say Benet Academy In Lisle Rescinded Lacrosse Coach's Job Offer Because She Is A Lesbian
+He thanked us, adding they’d be turning over the information our investigation uncovered to their insurance carrier for review with the team that conducted those audits.MORE NEWS: Man Shot, Killed During Home Invasion In South Shore